Robert D. Edwards

 Bio

 Robert D. Edwards enlisted in the United States Army in 1950 after finishing high school.
-He admits that college was not on his mind, so he decided to join the U.S. Army.
-He recounts that many of the soldiers were sent to Korea with only eight weeks of training.
-Because of high casualty rates with these troops, he received extended combat infantry training in Korea.
-He discusses his experience with integration in the U.S. Army and notes that he saw much more integration of troops in Korea than during basic.
-He reflects that the terrain and different culture in Korea, took time to get used to, but eventually he did learn some Korean phrases so he could interact with civilians.
-In addition to combat, his war experiences include guarding Chinese and North Korean prisoners.
-He recalls one time when a General was grabbed by the prisoners, and tanks were sent to make sure the General was released.
-After seven years in the U.S. Army, he left the military, got married, and raised a family.
+He admits college was not on his mind, so he decided to join the military.
+He remembers how many soldiers were sent to Korea with only eight weeks of training, which resulted in high casualty rates.
+Therefore, he received extended combat infantry training in Korea.
+He discusses his experience with integration in the U.S. Army and notes that he saw much more integration of troops in Korea than during basic training.
+He reflects on how the terrain and culture in Korea were quite different, but he shares he eventually learned some Korean phrases so he could communicate with civilians.
+In addition to combat, his war experiences included guarding Chinese and North Korean prisoners.
+He recalls one incident where a General was held captive by the prisoners, and tanks were sent to rescue him.
+After serving for seven years in the U.S. Army, he left the military, married, and started a family.

 Video Clips